davidsebesta1/LuaLabPlugin/Docs/Events.md

 # Events

+## About Events
-Event handlers are stored inside of a `Events` global variable, they are all its property.<br>
+Event handlers are stored inside of a `Events` global variable, each event is a property of this object.<br>

+## Subscription
-You can subscribe to them by using `:add(function)`, and unsubscribe by `:remove(function)`.
+You can subscribe to them by using `:add(function)`, and unsubscribe by `:remove(function)`.<br>
-If you are using hot or live reload then EVERY subscribes event is automatically unsubscribed on reload.
+If you are using hot or live reload then EVERY subscribes event is automatically unsubscribed on reload.<br>

-Every event has a single argument, which is a object containing all information about the event.
+Every event has a single argument, which is a object containing all information about the event.<br>
 Code example:
 ```lua
 function playerJoined(args) -- single args object containing all event properties